FOREX-Sterling hits 31-year low on Brexit, central banks hint at intervention

 The euro was under pressure against most other currencies as investors worried Brexit could fuel anti-establishment movements in other European countries.
 A new election is planned in Spain on Sunday after an inconclusive vote last December.

 Demand for the safe-haven yen has grown steadily with Brexit anxiety over the past month.
-The greenback dropped to as low as 99 yen, a fall of 6.7 percent, before gaining to 102.40 yen, still on track for its biggest one-day drop since late 1998.
+The greenback dropped to as low as 99 yen, a fall of 6.7 percent, before gaining a semblance of stability to trade at 103 yen.
+That was the first time it had fallen below the 100 mark since late 2013.